a-min-salehi/a-min-salehi/README.md

 - 👋 Hi, I’m a-min salehi
 - 👀 I’m interested in python , IOT & AI
-- 🌱 I’m currently learning new technilogies about my interests
+- 🌱 I’m currently learning new technologies about my interests
 - 💞️ I’m looking to collaborate on what you can do
 - 📫 How to reach me : aminesalehi80@gmail.com
 - tel : @creat_new_world